 The Blue Lagoon, Grindavík

 Not sure how much of an introduction is needed here really.
-The iconic Blue Lagoon is as world famous and it is as amazing as everyone says it is.
-Very unique experience and extremely relaxing.
+The iconic Blue Lagoon is as world-famous and it is as amazing as everyone says it is.
+A very unique experience and extremely relaxing.
 It was packed however so those of you who think it would be just you (like in most advertising materials) … think again.
-Regardless it is an absolute must see/experience.
+Regardless it is an absolute must-see/experience.

 Other Geothermal Spas

-Just like Blue Lagoon there are plenty others similar geothermal spas spread around the populated areas.
-We went to these every chance we had.
+Just like Blue Lagoon, there are plenty others similar geothermal spas spread around the populated areas.
+We went to every chance we had.